AfricArxiv/hub-and-search-portal/README.md

 # Developing an African repository for scholarly communication
+- owned by the African Science community
+- hosted on African territory
 - open source
 - open access
-- free for users // primarily African scientists
+- free for users

 ## Vision
 African research output should be owned and hosted on African territory.
 We therefore propose an African repository for preprint uploads as well as the aggregation of African research output including: